-As dysgenesis of the corpus callosum has frequently been reported at birth, it has been suggested that brain damage occurs in utero (64).
-Further evidence suggestive of in utero damage includes reports of abnormal fetal movements and fetal hiccups in affected pregnancies.
+As dysgenesis of the corpus callosum has frequently been reported at birth, it has been suggested that abnormal brain development occurs in utero (61).
+Further evidence suggestive of in utero impacts includes reports of abnormal fetal movements and fetal hiccups in affected pregnancies.
 In addition, elevated CSF glycine concentrations have been found at birth, and a burst-suppression pattern on EEG has been reported as early as 30 minutes after birth.
 Congenital malformations (club foot, hernias, and cryptorchism) occur in many severe cases (29).

-Even with assisted ventilation, approximately 30% of infants die in the neonatal period (63; 38).
-Survivors usually regain spontaneous respiration by two to three weeks and subsequently have a picture of profound psychomotor retardation with a severe seizure disorder.
+Even with assisted ventilation, approximately 30% of infants die in the neonatal period (60; 38).
+Survivors usually regain spontaneous respiration by 2 to 3 weeks and subsequently manifest profound psychomotor retardation with a severe seizure disorder.
 Neonatal reflexes such as the suck reflex may be regained transiently and some early developmental milestones may be achieved with treatment, but these are lost within a few weeks to months.
 The EEG pattern changes to hypsarrhythmia after the first month and a variety of seizures including myoclonic jerks, tonic spasms, and tonic-clonic convulsions are seen.
 Intractable seizures eventually occur despite treatment.
 Muscular hypotonia is prominent in the neonatal period, but thereafter, spasticity supervenes.
 Death occurs between three months to five years of age, often as a result of intractable seizures.

-The late-onset variant (“atypical nonketotic hyperglycinemia”) has been described in a smaller number of patients with heterogenous symptomatology (30; 61; 23).
+The late-onset variant (“atypical nonketotic hyperglycinemia”) has been described in a smaller number of patients with heterogenous symptomatology (30; 58; 23).
 Patients may present in the neonatal period, infancy, or later (21; 10).
 The course is highly variable.
 The presentation in the atypical neonatal form may be similar to the classical form, but the subsequent outcome is better.
 Mental retardation, seizures, and behavioral abnormalities are prevalent in both infantile and late onset forms, whereas the phenotype in late onset atypical nonketotic hyperglycinemia is more heterogeneous.
 Some patients display progressive neurodegeneration following a period of normal development, whereas others can have slow development leading to mild mental retardation in adulthood.
-Yu and colleagues reported a family of three siblings presenting with autism and a varying severity of seizures (Yu et al 2013).
-Late-onset patients with normal intellect, progressive spastic paraparesis, leukodystrophy, and optic atrophy have also been described (53; 17).
-The oldest reported patient was 50 years old, who presented with a movement disorder, drooled, was nonverbal, had limited facial expression and constant tremor, and history of myoclonic jerks (48).
+Yu and colleagues reported a family of three siblings presenting with autism and a varying severity of seizures (62).
+Late-onset patients with normal intellect, progressive spastic paraparesis, leukodystrophy, and optic atrophy have also been described (50; 17).
+The oldest reported patient was 50 years old, who presented with a movement disorder, drooled, was nonverbal, had limited facial expression, constant tremor, and history of myoclonic jerks (46).

 The occurrence of atypical forms is somewhat controversial and can only be confirmed by demonstrating a deficiency of the glycine cleavage enzyme system or identifying pathologic mutations in one of the subunits genes.

 Transient nonketotic hyperglycinemia has been described in at least 10 patients (05; 37).
-These patients present in an identical manner to patients with neonatal nonketotic hyperglycinemia with elevated CSF/plasma glycine ratios and a burst-suppression pattern EEG.
+These patients present in an identical manner to patients with neonatal nonketotic hyperglycinemia with elevated CSF/plasma glycine ratios and a burst-suppression pattern on EEG.
 Plasma and CSF glycine levels spontaneously return to normal by two weeks to eight weeks.
-Many of these patients, especially those who have required assisted ventilation, have gone on to develop severe mental retardation, but others have been developmentally normal subsequently.
-The etiology is believed to be due to an immaturity of the glycine cleavage system in the liver and brain; however, this has never been demonstrated.
+Many of these patients, especially those who have required assisted ventilation, have gone on to develop severe mental retardation, but others have remained developmentally normal.
+The etiology is believed to be due to an immaturity of the glycine cleavage system in the liver and brain; however, this has never been conclusively demonstrated.
 Familial recurrence of transient nonketotic hyperglycinemia has not been described.

 The long-term outlook of patients with neonatal nonketotic hyperglycinemia remains poor.
 Severe mental retardation, intractable seizures and limited survival are almost universal despite treatment.
 Apnea and ventilator dependency in the first two weeks to three weeks of life offer a limited opportunity for withdrawal of active support and should be considered amongst the management options; however, the clinical, ethical, and legal considerations of withdrawal can be complicated because of the occasional occurrence of patients with transient forms of nonketotic hyperglycemia.